canonical-web-and-design/practices/coding/javascript.md

 #### Use the npm files array

-Use the package.json `files` array to whitelist files for inclusion in your package.
+Use the package.json `files` array to allowlist files for inclusion in your package.
 This is the safest approach, as it is explicit; using `.npmignore` is potentially dangerous, as you may end up packaging files unintentionally (credentials in a .env file being the worst case scenario!).

 See [Publishing what you mean to publish](https://blog.npmjs.org/post/165769683050/publishing-what-you-mean-to-publish) for further details.